Sweet Law Attorneys, Leffel, Hubbard and Evans Obtain Defense Verdict in $20 Million Bad Faith Case

 We stay on top of the latest technology to craft exhibits and demonstrations that help us successfully make the case to juries.

-We have a regional footprint in Oklahoma City, Tulsa and Denver along with a national presence, thanks to a reputation built on successful outcomes overseeing large multistate cases.
+We have a regional footprint in Oklahoma City and Tulsa along with a national presence, thanks to a reputation built on successful outcomes overseeing large multistate cases.

 We create efficiencies through integrated services and a one-stop shop approach.
 We provide comprehensive legal services under one roof.